 Before the policy renews, schedule a time to meet with all the policyholders.
 If you’re dealing with a huge book of business and, logistically, don’t have the time to meet with each insured individually, focus on your most important clients—whether that’s the most lucrative clients or the clients you feel are the most at risk for not renewing their policy and taking their business elsewhere.

-Ask Your Insureds How You Can Keep Their Business
+Ask Your Clients How You Can Keep Their Business

-If you want to retain your insureds, you need to provide them with the highest level of service.
+If you want to retain your clients, you need to provide them with the highest level of service.

-But not all insureds are created equal—and the “highest level of service” could mean different things to different people.
+But the “highest level of service” could mean different things to different people.